-The impressively large rainforest has a capacity of 68 square meters and is truly a paradise for nature lovers, hikers, and backpackers.
+The impressively large rainforest has a capacity of 68 square kilometers (26.25 square miles) meters and is truly a paradise for nature lovers, hikers, and backpackers.

 In addition to the gorgeous park, you will also get a chance to check out Alexandra Falls from a viewpoint.
 This waterfall will take your breath away even if it is not all that large in size.

-INSIDER TIP: Snorkeling is all the rage in this area and there are many tours and classes you can take there to experience life under the sea.
 Please do make sure you use reef-friendly sunscreen, however, as it is illegal to use generic regular stuff there.
-Click here to shop for reef-friendly sunscreen.

-Next to Grand Bassin is a 33 meters tall statue of Shiva the Destroyer and Durga Maa, who is known as the protector of the universe in the Hindu religion.
+Next to Grand Bassin is a 30-meter-long (98-foot) statue of Shiva the Destroyer and Durga Maa, who is known as the protector of the universe in the Hindu religion.

 This is one of the must-visit places to visit in south Mauritius.

-Another really important places to visit in Mauritius south is the UNESCO World Heritage Site, Le Morne Brabant.
-It is a very key piece of history and culture on Mauritius.
+Another really important place to visit in Mauritius’s south is the UNESCO World Heritage Site, Le Morne Brabant.
+It is a very key piece of history and culture in Mauritius.

 QUICK TIP: You can take a tour of Le Morne Brabant where you will have a chance to hike the area and learn more about its history and representation in society today.